Porsche asked frog to design its next generation connected car apps. This project was executed in Munich and Shanghai

 And now what?

-Porsche recognised the value of a scalable DLS and asked frog to transition it from Sketch into a UI Toolkit in the form of a reusable iOS and Android code library, to scale mobile app development and accelerate time to market.
+Porsche recognized the value of a scalable DLS and asked frog to transition it from Sketch into a UI Toolkit in the form of a reusable iOS and Android code library, to scale mobile app development and accelerate time to market.
 Frog build out multiple apps for Porsche.
 Though I moved on to different projects after this app; other frog teams that continued the collaboration with Porsche, pulled me in from time since I was part of the team that laid the groundwork of the DLS.